patrickrauls/i3logix/README.md

 Write some code that will accept an amount and convert it to the appropriate string.

 ### example
-Convert number `2523.04` to string `Two thousand five hundred twenty-three and 04/100` Code should handle up to `1000000.00` with precision to the hundredths.
+Convert number `2523.04` to string `Two thousand five hundred twenty-three and 04/100 dollars` Code should handle up to `1000000.00` with precision to the hundredths.

 ### assumptions